 From 1 July 2017 to 30 June 2021, the non-concessional contributions cap is $100,000.
 From 1 July 2021, the ATO have changed the non-concessional contributions cap to $110,000.
 For a detailed table regarding the previous contribution caps, please see below.

-Members under 65 years of age will have the option of utilising the Bring Forward Rules to contribute up to $300,000 over a three-year period depending on their total superannuation balance and their age.
+Members under 65 years of age will have the option of utilising the Bring Forward Rule to contribute up to $300,000 over a three-year period, depending on their total superannuation balance and their age.
 The contribution cap will reduce for Members with high total super balance on 30 June of previous year (i.e more than $1.68 million).
 Please see the Bring Forward Rule button below for further guidance.

-For more information on other forms of Contributions, please see our website page on Contributions in general.
+For more information on other types of Contributions, please see our Contributions page.